-Students who are not eligible for in-state tuition based on the above requirements may still qualify for in-state tuition.
-These students may petition for in-state residency by submitting supporting documentation certifying they have more substantial connections in Alabama than any other state.
-To learn more about this process, please refer to the Petition for In-State Residency Form.
-The petition process must be complete by the end of each full term add/drop period for the residency status and tuition rate change to become effective during the current term.
-If the petition process takes place after the add/drop period, the residency status change and tuition rate change will not become effective until the following term.
+Petition for In-State Residency: Students who are not eligible for in-state tuition based on the standard criteria may still qualify.
+Interested students must submit the Petition for In-State Residency form and supporting documentation certifying they have more substantial connections in Alabama than any other state.
+Details are on the Petition for In-State Residency form.

+The form and all documents must be submitted by the last day of the Drop/Add period of the full term (fall, spring, summer) for which in-state tuition is sought.
+Late submissions, if approved, will not take effect until next term.

+Submission of the Petition for In-State Residency form does not guarantee a student the in-state tuition rate.
 Residency status cannot be changed retroactively.
-Note: In accordance with Section 702 of the Choice Act, out-of-state students receiving Chapter 30 or 33 VA benefits may be eligible for the in-state tuition rate.
+Note: In accordance with Section 702 of the Choice Act, out-ofstate students receiving Chapter 30 or 33 VA benefits may be eligible for the in-state tuition rate.
 Please visit the VA Office at the College.